You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Ontario Cervical Screening Program

-The Ontario Cervical Screening Program (OCSP) is a province-wide screening program that provides people with a cervix (women, transmasculine and nonbinary people) with access to comprehensive, coordinated, high-quality cervical screening.
-The program’s goal is to reduce the risk of developing or dying from cervical cancer by increasing the percentage of eligible people who get screened regularly and who have timely and appropriate follow-up of abnormal results.
+The Ontario Cervical Screening Program (OCSP) is a province-wide screening program run by Ontario Health (Cancer Care Ontario).
+The program’s goal is to lower people’s chance of getting or dying from cervical cancer by increasing the number of eligible people with a cervix (including women, Two-Spirit people, transmasculine people and nonbinary people) who get screened regularly and who have timely and appropriate follow-up of abnormal results.

 What We Do

-The program sends letters to eligible people to invite them to book a Pap test, inform them of their test results and remind them when it is time to return for screening.
-Learn more about the screening letters.
+The OCSP sends letters to eligible people to invite them for a cervical screening test, tell them their test results and next steps after the test, and remind them when to get screened again.
+Learn more about the Cervical Screening Letters.